scelis/twine/README.md

 	$ twine generate-report /path/to/strings.txt

+#### `validate-strings-file`

+This command validates that the strings file can be parsed, contains no duplicate keys, and that all strings have at least one tag.
+It will exit with a status code other than zero if any of those criteria are not met.

+	$ twine validate-strings-file /path/to/strings.txt

 ## Creating Your First strings.txt File

 The easiest way to create your first strings.txt file is to run the `consume-all-string-files` command.
 The one caveat is to first create a blank strings.txt file to use as your starting point.
 Then, just point the `consume-all-string-files` command at a directory in your project containing all of your iOS, OS X, or Android strings files.